gwenshap/DBD-Oracle/README.win32.txt

      The Makefile should then run and compile Oracle-dbd without reporting any errors.

-17) From the DOS prompt enter the following command
+17) From this DOS prompt enter the following command

 		c:\oracle-dbd\>nmake